By Tim Lambert

 However in the years 1980-1982, Britain was gripped by recession, and unemployment grew much worse.
 It reached a peak in 1986 then it fell to 1990.
 Unfortunately, another recession began in 1990 and unemployment rose again.
 However, unemployment began to fall again in 1993 and it continued to fall till the end of the century.

-Meanwhile, in the late 20th century, a change was coming over the British economy, sometimes called de-industrialization.
+Meanwhile, in the late 20th century, a change was coming in the British economy, sometimes called de-industrialization.
 Traditional industries such as coal mining, textiles, and shipbuilding declined rapidly.
 On the other hand service industries such as tourism, education, retail, and finance grew rapidly and this sector became the main source of employment.

 In the early 20th century it was unusual for married women to work (except in wartime).
-However, in the 1950s and 1960s it became common for them to do so – at least part-time.
+However, in the 1950s and 1960s, it became common for them to do so – at least part-time.
 New technology in the home made it easier for women to do paid work.
-Before the 20th-century housework was so time-consuming married women did not have time to work.
+Before the 20th century housework was so time-consuming married women did not have time to work.
 At the same time, the economy changed.
 Manufacturing became less important and service industries grew to create more opportunities for women.

 Poverty in 20th Century Britain

 The surveys found that the main cause of poverty was low wages.
 The main cause of extreme poverty was the loss of the main breadwinner.
-If dad was dead, ill, or unemployed it was a disaster.
+If Dad was dead, ill, or unemployed it was a disaster.
 Mum might get a job but women were paid much lower wages than men.

 Surveys also found that poverty tended to go in a cycle.
 Workers might live in poverty when they were children but things usually improved when they left work and found a job.
 However, when they married and had children things would take a turn for the worse.
 Their wages might be enough to support a single man comfortably but not enough to support a wife and children too.
 However, when the children grew old enough to work things would improve again.
 Finally, when he was old a worker might find it hard to find work, except the lowest-paid kind, and be driven into poverty again.